Making Family Fitness Fun

 Talk with your child’s pediatrician.
-If your child has chronic health concerns or injuries, his or her doctor can help you figure out which activities will work best.
+If your child has constant health concerns or injuries, his or her health care provider can help you figure out which activities will work best.

 Write down an activity goal.
 Start with something small that you and your family can reach together.
 Be specific.
-For example, decide to do 30 minutes of activity four days a week for four weeks.
+For example, decide to do 30 minutes of activity 4 days a week for 4 weeks.

 Create a family activity calendar.
-Plug in activities for each week, such as going on a family hike, walking the dog, or playing sports.
+Plug in activities for each week like going on a family hike, walking the dog, or playing sports.
 Post it in a spot where everyone in the family can see it.

 Make a menu of fun choices.
 A list of activity ideas can get the ball rolling.
 Think of activities that work best for your child’s age.
-See the list below for some suggested options.
+See the list below for some choices.